Carl YastrzemskiCarl Michael Yastrzemski

 Yastrzemski was well-known for his batting stance, in which he held his bat high in the air, giving his swing a large, dramatic arc, and more power at the plate.
 However, in his later years, he adjusted his stance and held the bat lower.
 He was also known for modifying his batting helmets by enlarging the right ear hole for comfort and removing part of the right ear flap for better vision of the ball as it was being pitched.

 Yastrzemski spent his entire 23-year career in Boston, where he was an 18-time All-Star and seven-time Gold Glove Award winner.
 In 1967, he won the American League Triple Crown, becoming just the 16th player to lead his respective league in batting average, home runs and RBIs.
-Yaz was named the American League MVP that year as well and, as of 2010, no player has been a Triple Crown winner since.
+Yaz was named the American League MVP that year as well.
 Yastrzemski led the league in hitting three times during his career and hit for the cycle once, on May 14, 1965.

 In 1979, Yastrzemski became first American League player to record more than 3,000 hits and more than 400 home runs.